< G22 > All Teams must adhere to all VEX

 - The more specific your question title, the easier it is for people who searching to find relevant posts.

-- "Cubes?", "G12", and "I have a question" are all very poor titles.
-"Does SG4 apply in Driver Skills?", "Is a Raspberry Pi a non-functional decoration?", and "Do Placed Cubes also count as Scored Cubes?" are all better titles.
+- "Goals", "G12", and "I have a question" are all very poor titles.
+"Does SG4 apply in Driver Skills", "Is a Raspberry Pi a non-functional decoration", and "Does this goal count as owned" are all better titles.

 6. Questions will (mostly) be answered in the order they were received.